StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

 Start-Sleep 600
 try {main} catch {}
 ```
-<h6>The first time give the fake job to the victim, if the victim is interesting for APT33, this deploy the next stage else perform an invalid content who are catched and don't show something on the screen.</h6>
+<h6>The first time give the fake job to the victim, if the victim is interesting for APT33, this deploys the next stage else perform an invalid content who are caught and don't show anything on the screen.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/Site-2.png">
 </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/Site-1.png">
 </p>
-<h6> The fake page redirect by submit buttom to a real job proposed by the same company DynCorp International.
-An american global service provider.
+<h6>The fake page redirects by to submit bottom to a real job proposed by the same company DynCorp International.
+An American global service provider.
 Started as an aviation company, the company also provides flight operations support, training and mentoring, international development, intelligence training and support, contingency operations, security, and operations and maintenance of land vehicles.</h6>
 <h2>Threat Intelligence</h2><a name="Intel"></a></h2>
-<h6> The second layer of the powershell backdoor is edited from an open source framework POSHC2 (cf. ressource link).
-Compared to Muddywater, APT33 have gone to the open source framework probably for financial resson and better payload abilities. </h6><h6>According to Symantec analysis this used the same TTPs with POSHC2 payload sice the last months. </h6>
+<h6>The second layer of the PowerShell backdoor is edited from an open-source framework POSHC2 (cf. link).
+Compared to Muddywater, APT33 have gone to the open-source framework probably for financial reason and better payload abilities. </h6><h6>According to Symantec analysis this used the same TTPs with POSHC2 payload since the last months.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/Info-2.PNG">
 </p>

-<h6> APT33 have since get an watch out for new open-source tools that can be used in their operations.
-By example, APT33 have been used in the new exploit on winrar archive found by Checkpoint for the campagn of February 2019.</h6>
+<h6>APT33 has had since get a watch out for new open-source tools that can be used in their operations.
+By an example, APT33 have been used in the new exploit on winrar archive found by Checkpoint for the campaign of February 2019.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/Info-1.PNG">
 </p>
-<h6>One year ago the same TTPs have begin to show to use fake page who redirect on the offers jobs from the real portal carrers of the companies.
-Aramco Services Company have been usurped for APT33 the only difference is POSHC2 have remplace the refective loader of the dll.</h6>
+<h6>One year ago the same TTPs had begun to show to use the fake page who redirect on the offers jobs from the real portal careers of the companies.
+Aramco Services Company have been usurped for APT33 the only difference is POSHC2 have replace the refective loader of the dll.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/old-1.PNG">
 </p>